-A: Check our contact page here on the website for a zoom-able Google map.
+A: Check our contact page here on the website for a zoomable Google map.
 It’s easy to zoom in and out and then print a quick copy for your travels.
-Our address 404 S Broad St. Globe, AZ.
+Our address is 404 S Broad St. Globe, Arizona.
 We’re about 85 miles east of Phoenix.

 A: Find Broad Street in Historic Downtown Globe.
 Go South on Broad St. to 404 S Broad St. Look for the huge, old warehouse next to the railroad.

-A: The Pickle Barrel Trading Post is open 7 days a week.
-On Monday through Saturday, our hours are 10am to 5:45pm.
-On Sunday we’re open 11am to 5pm.
-362 days a year you can venture to Globe and TRUST the Pickle Barrel Trading Post WILL BE OPEN.
-Even we need a few small breaks but our store is only closed 3 days a year__ for Christmas, Easter, and Thanksgiving Day.
-Otherwise, come visit us, we’ll be here!
+A: The Pickle Barrel Trading Post is open 4 days a week.
+Thursday through Saturday, our hours are 10:00 am to 5:45 pm.
+On Sunday, we’re open from 11:00 am to 5:00 pm.
+Our store is closed on Christmas, Easter, and Thanksgiving Day.
+Otherwise, come visit us—we’ll be here!

-A: We have our own private parking that accommodates 15 to 17 vehicles.
-If you’re towing, there is a vacant lot next door by Los Roberto’s Mexican Cafe (a really good taco shop!)
-Our traffic flow is one way, so make sure you enter at the south end of our building and exit to the north.
+A: We have our own parking that accommodates 15 to 17 vehicles.
+If you’re towing, there is a vacant lot next door.
+Our traffic flow is one-way, so make sure you enter at the south end of our building and exit to the north.

 A: We accept Visa, MasterCard, and American Express along with debit cards.

 A: We operate a “dog-friendly” shop.
 Our building is so big and spacious inside; friendly dogs are welcome while on a leash.
 Also, there is an area adjacent to the shop, along the railroad tracks, and a fenced dog park about a mile away.
 Bring Fido and hit the road.